Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Explanation:**
 - MIPS is a load-store architecture
-- Only `lw`, `sw`, `lh`, `sh`, `lb`, `sb` instructions access memory
+- Only `lw` (load word) and `sw` (store word) access memory
 - Arithmetic operations work only on registers
-- Must load data from memory to registers before operating
+- Must load data from memory to registers first
-- Must store results from registers to memory after operating
+- Then perform operations on registers
-- This simplifies the architecture and enables efficient pipelining
+- Then store results back to memory if needed

 ---